scarpe-team/scarpe/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/scarpe.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/scarpe/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/scarpe-team/scarpe.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/scarpe-team/scarpe/blob/main/CODE_OF_CONDUCT.md) and {CONTRIBUTING.md](https://github.com/scarpe-team/scarpe/blob/main/CONTRIBUTING.md).

 ## License